polarfire-soc/hart-software-services/README.md

     $ sudo apt install python3-tk

-First, ensure that the environment variable `$SC_INSTALL_DIR` is set to the location of SoftCOnsole on your system.
+First, ensure that the environment variable `$SC_INSTALL_DIR` is set to the location of SoftConsole on your system.
 For example, assuming that SoftConsole is installed at  `/home/$USER/Microchip/SoftConsole-v2022.2`:

     $ export SC_INSTALL_DIR=/home/$USER/Microchip/SoftConsole-v2022.2